openhab/openhab-alexa/USAGE.md

 * NEW Alexa Version 3 API syntax (v3)
   * Version 3 of the Alex Skill API introduces a more rich and complex set of features that required a change in how items are configured by using the new metadata feature introduced in openaHAB 2.3
-  * Version 2 tags are still supported and are converted internally to V3 metadata
+  * Version 2 tags are still supported and are converted internally to V3 meta data
-  * See [Label Support](#Label-Support) for using labels in item tags and metavdata.
+  * See [Label Support](#Label-Support) for using labels in item tags and meta data.

 ### Item Label Recommendation